Consider this: Turning Points

 8. Only the cleric is mentioned by name as being regarded fearfully by the undead.
 How the undead regard the rest of the party is not specified.
 (Therefore, as above, I consider them to have no regard for the party unless blocked from fleeing, because that is their new primary objective.)

-9. If lesser undead in a mixed group are automatically Turned (T) or Destroyed (D), do they still absorb hit die from the 2nd roll?
-This is not specified, but “No” is deductible: If we say “Yes, it just automatically succeeds the first roll, but the second still determines the number affected,” then we realize this logic fails: 6 zombies are 12HD, and if zombies should automatically be turned or destroyed, then a 2nd roll of 8 would reverse the automatic effect on two of the zombies.
-Therefore, in a mixed group (say, a bunch of zombies blocking for two Mummies), then all the zombies are automatically affected, and the first roll (for success) only applies to the mummies, and the second roll (for HD affected) really only determines whether the 2nd mummy flees, because on a successful first roll, at least 1 monster is affected regardless.
+Therefore, in a mixed group (say, a bunch of zombies blocking for two Mummies), all the zombies should be automatically affected, and the first roll (for success) only applies to the mummies, and the second roll (for HD affected) only determines whether the 2nd mummy flees—because on a successful first roll, at least 1 monster is affected regardless.

 1. Initiative and movement rates still apply to turned undead.
 So when a monster flees, it does so on its movement phase per initiative, not instantly when the Cleric Turns them.